 Stay Connected With Your Staff:

-Which leads us to maintaining connections.
+This leads us to maintaining connections.
 This is vital for their support and for your peace of mind.
 You don’t want a project to stall because you’re not there enough.
 Keep communication open and make sure you’re available.
 If they get stuck or they’ve got an idea they want to share, be there.
 There are a lot of great communication tools to help lead your remote team.

 Manage Workflow With A Cloud Based Tool: